nickw0k/MICB475_Group11/README.md

    - Proposal revision due today (Monday, Nov 17 at 11:59 PM)
    - Final presentation due on Sunday, Nov 30 at 11:59 PM (in less than two weeks)

+## Meeting 8
+  - Many questions and concerns were answered with regard to the proposal revision (This was the majority of the meeting)
+  - Deadlines will procede as usual for the completion of the majority of the project
+  - Meeting 9 will be held as usual, but meeting 10 will be moved 3 days in advance (friday) inorder to go over the presentation before the final submission of it on the following sunday

+## Meeting 9 Agenda

+Prepared by Thomas Hesselbo
+Date: Monday, Nov 24 (2:00 - 2:45 PM)

+**1. Questions regarding the presentation so far**
+  - Balacing text loads
+  - How to address introduction and hypothesis
+  - Overall formating suggestions and feedback

+**2. Questions regarding Figures**
+  - Ask questions on an individual basis depending on how work has been progressing

+## Meeting 9
+Notetaker: Thomas Hesselbo